nicm42/100-days-of-code-v2/log4.md

 **Day 35: 28th August 2021**
 Today I learnt Rust.
 Which is hard.
 Most of the languages I've done on my Saturday series I've liked or loved.
 But this one I would happily never use again.
 I'm sure if I learnt it properly and used it a lot I'd get used to it, but given a choice, I'd rather not.

+**Day 36: 29th August 2021**
+I set up Click the Dot with Svelte and included TypeScript in it.
+I need to look up how to include Sass in it.
+I then tried installing Drupal not using ddev, but I think it needs to be in var/www/html, which is a crazy place to put it because I need to be root to change any files in there.
+Maybe ddev installation is better, I don't know.
+I need to look into it more tomorrow.